Follow these tips for a polished, updated and natural look, that will keep the attention on you rather than your make up!

 The line is not just for Boomers like Joseph.
 “Boom is the sound of a revolution in cosmetics,” she says.
 “Cosmetic companies are constantly adding products; I’m taking away.
 Mine is the only company that is pro-aging, not antiaging."

 Jennifer Aniston believes in aging gracefully and not over-doing it on the makeup.
-When asked what is in her purse when she leaves for the day, she said, "Boomstick Color: It’s an all-in-one stain for eyes, cheeks and lips that’s so much fun."
+When asked by Self Magazine what is in her purse when she leaves for the day, she said, "Boomstick Color: It’s an all-in-one stain for eyes, cheeks and lips that’s so much fun."

 "There is this pressure in Hollywood to be ageless," said Aniston.
 "I also understand that age is kind of awesome… Don’t over-product—that’s the other thing."